DPRCZ/gpsp/gp2x/readme_gp2x.txt

 Changelog:

+0.9-2xb u1 (unofficial notaz release):
+- Fixed a problen in thread synchronization which caused deadlock after some time.

+0.9-2xb u2 (unofficial notaz release):
+- Replaced non-working mmuhack.o with proper one, added cache flush calls to avoid artifacts.

+0.9-2xb u3 (unofficial notaz release, released with permission):
+- Removed built-in CPU/LCD/RAM-Tweaker.
+- Improved usability of volume control.
+- Removed PSP-specific GUI options, adjusted help text.
+- Overclocking from menu now works, keep it at 200 if you don't want that (if you want to overclock using launcher, for example).
+- Fixed centering-on-first-run problem.
+- 3:2 scaled option now does what it says.

 0.9-2xb:
 -- IMPORTANT-- If you're overwriting an old version, be sure to delete the gpsp.cfg file first, or be prepared to have a bunch of weird button